Problems downloading fonts or registering

 The license type of a font determines how you may use it.

-Personal Use typically refers to any use that is not meant to generate
+Personal Use typically refers to any use that is not meant to generate profit, such as:

 - Scrapbooking